Pious IX (Giovanni Maria Mastai Ferretti) was born in Senigallia on 13th May 1792. He became pope in 1846.

 After the constitution of the Roman Republic in 1848, he was sent into exile in Gaeta, but returned to Rome in 1850 where he gave rise to an intense rebirth of the Church.
 He died on February 7, 1878.
 He’s been declared Blessed in the Jubilee Year 2000.
 In Senigallia you can visit the museum named after him and the Diocesan Library' Mastai Ferretti 'with a section of more than a thousand volumes dedicated to him and published from 1800 onwards.

-Senigallia - Tourist Office, Senigallia - Cathedral of Senigallia, Della Rovere Fortress, Museum of Modern Art, Information and Photography, Diocesan Gallery of Sacret Art, The Sergio Anselmi History of Agriculture Museum, The Pope Pius IX Museum, Senigallia - Marche Film tourism, Senigallia - Church and convent “Santa Maria delle Grazie”, Senigallia - Sailing Association
+Senigallia - Tourist Office, Della Rovere Fortress, Senigallia - Cathedral of Senigallia, Museum of Modern Art, Information and Photography, The Pope Pius IX Museum, The Sergio Anselmi History of Agriculture Museum, Diocesan Gallery of Sacret Art, Senigallia - Church of SS.
+Sacrament of Holy Cross, Senigallia - Church and convent “Santa Maria delle Grazie”, Senigallia: The Antonelliana Library

 Cozy or wild beaches, the sea for all tastes